Matt Cherniss Joins Apple in Latest TV Push

 Former WGN America president Matt Cherniss has joined the tech giant and will serve as a chief lieutenant to new co-heads of video programming Jamie Erlicht and Zack Van Amburg.
 His role is being described as chief creative/head of U.S. programming as Erlicht and Van Amburg eye a split of duties between domestic and international.

 Cherniss has a long relationship with former Sony Pictures Television co-presidents Erlicht and Van Amburg as he was a big buyer of the independent studio's programming, including critical darling Underground and Outsiders.
 Both dramas, which were WGN America's top-rated originals, were canceled as part of the cable network's decision to exit the high-end scripted originals business.
-(WGN America, under new owners Sinclair, is now focused on low-cost acquisitions like the recently picked up Bellevue.)
-Cherniss' relationship with Van Amburg and Erlicht dates back to his time as an exec at FX where he worked on the Sony-produced Rescue Me.
+(WGN America, under new owner Sinclair, is now focused on low-cost acquisitions like the recently acquired Bellevue.)
+Cherniss' relationship with Van Amburg and Erlicht dates back to his time as an exec at FX, where he worked on the Sony-produced Rescue Me.

-Cherniss, who stepped down in June, brings a wealth of experience to Apple.
-In addition to running a network (WGN America), he has also overseen a corresponding studio and worked at broadcast (Fox), basic cable (FX) and a film studio (Warner Bros.
+Cherniss, who stepped down from WGN America in June, brings a wealth of experience to Apple.
+In addition to running a network, he has also overseen a corresponding studio and worked at broadcast (Fox), basic cable (FX) and a film studio (Warner Bros.
 Pictures).
 His time at WGN America was largely spent trying to put the former superstation on the map, which required making bigger, straight-to-series bets on shows including Salem and critical favorite Manhattan.
 During his tenure at WGN America, Cherniss expanded its distribution by nearly 10 million homes.